Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 XGBoost performs best for this problem, primarily because it achieves the lowest number of false negatives, which aligns with our business goal of minimizing missed fraudulent transactions.

 Missing a fraudulent transaction (false negative) can lead to substantial financial losses.
 Therefore, maximizing recall (0.69) — the proportion of actual frauds correctly identified — is critical.
-XGBoost successfully maximizes recall while still maintaining a reasonable balance with precision (0.4) for class 1.

 As a rollback option, Logistic Regression with a 0.5 threshold can serve as a backup model.
 Although it achieves slightly higher false positives, which could cause unnecessary alerts and damage customer trust.